 Getting the right hinge for your commercial or industrial product relies on having a trusted and reliable hinge manufacturer.
-So it might be a good time to talk about cellular manufacturing.
+Enter cellular manufacturing.

 Cellular manufacturing involves the set-up and sequence of workstations and equipment in the production line.

 Often shaped in a "U" pattern, workstations are designed to make small lots in a continuous flow sequence.
-Instead of relying on two or three large machines or workstations located in different plant buildings, similar machines and stations are located in close proximity.
+Instead of relying on two or three large machines or workstations in different plant buildings, similar machines and stations are nearby.

-Once the specific production process is completed in one cell, the product moves on to the next cell without having to return to the previous workstation.
+Once the specific production process is completed in one cell, the product moves on to the next station without returning to the previous workstation.
 It should take the same amount of time to finish the work in each cell.

-Cellular manufacturing offers an efficient manufacturing process because once the item leaves the cell, the workers and equipment now focus on producing the next new item.
+Cellular manufacturing offers an efficient process because once the item leaves the cell, the workers and equipment now focus on producing the next part.

-The cellular manufacturing process is based on Kaizen line methods where lean manufacturing techniques focus on making continuous, uniform improvements on upstream or downstream processes.
+Cellular manufacturing is based on Kaizen line methods where lean manufacturing techniques focus on making continuous, uniform improvements on upstream or downstream processes.

 Cellular Manufacturing | Advantages and Disadvantages

-Cellular manufacturing is popular with manufacturers all over the world, not just for heavy duty hinge manufacturers.
-The advantages of cellular manufacturing can mainly be broken down into the following:
+Cellular manufacturing is popular with manufacturers all over the world, not just heavy-duty hinge manufacturers.
+The advantages of cellular manufacturing include:

 - Quicker product turnaround